pahund/react-advertising-wiki/Usage.md

 ## Adding the Provider

-The basic handline of initializing your ad slots and managing the bidding process is done by an [[AdvertisingProvider|API#advertisingprovider]] component.
+The basic handling of initializing your ad slots and managing the bidding process is done by an [[AdvertisingProvider|API#advertisingprovider]] component.

 You pass your ad slot configuration to this provider, which then initializes Prebid when the page is loaded.